labdao/plex/infrastructure/ansible/README.md

 # Usage

-Ansilbe configuration consists of playbooks you run using `ansible-playbook [playbook]`.
+Ansible configuration consists of playbooks you run using `ansible-playbook [playbook]`.
 In theory ansible playbooks are supposed to be idempotent and running them multiple times should not be dangerous.
 In practice this isn't always the case.
 Know what you are running before you run it.

 # Dynamic Inventory